cloudmesh-community/sp19-222-101/project-report/report.md

 Bayes model, this value is $\frac{193}{18+193}=0.915$.
 For the SVM model, this value is $\frac{343}{136+343}=0.716$.

-Although the Naive Bayes method has a higher precision than the SVM, it has a significantly lower recall value.
+Although the Naive Bayes method has higher precision than the SVM, it has a significantly lower recall value.
 The impact this would have on the user is
 dangerous: the confusion matrix @fig:nb-conf-mat shows that the Naive Bayes model flags a great number of spam emails as ham, exposing the user to more